-Jake Friesen was raised in a home where the Bible and church was not part of his up bringing.
-He was taught to do the best you can and hope that you will make it to Heaven somehow.
+Jake Friesen was raised in a home where the Bible and church was not part of his upbringing.
+He was taught to do the best he could and hope that he would make it to Heaven somehow.
 He had a lot of fear in his heart about going to Hell.
-At the age of thirty someone shared with him the Gospel of Jesus Christ, that He had paid his sin debt by dying on the cross and by trusting in Him he would be saved from Hell.
-On October 29 of 2000 Jake trusted Jesus Christ as his Saviour, and shortly after joined the Pembina Valley Baptist Church.
-Jake served in the youth departmen for nine years and graduated from Canadian Baptist Bible College.
+At the age of thirty someone shared the Gospel of Jesus Christ with him--that He had paid his sin debt by dying on the cross and by trusting in Him he could be saved from Hell.
+On October 29 of 2000, Jake trusted Jesus Christ as his personal Saviour and joined Pembina Valley Baptist Church shortly after that.
+Jake served in the youth department for nine years and graduated from Canadian Baptist Bible College.

-Anna had trusted Christ as her Saviour at a young age but grew up attending a church which taught works for salvation.
+Anna trusted Christ as her Saviour at a young age, but grew up attending a church which taught works for salvation.
 It was not until Jake and Anna started to attend Pembina Valley Baptist Church that they both began to grow in their faith.
 They immediately got involved in the ministry of Pembina Valley Baptist Church.
 Anna served with her husband in the youth ministry, sang in choir and attended Canadian Baptist Bible College.

-In 2010, Jake and Anna surrendered their lives as missionaries.
-God called them to the Mennonites of Mexico.
+In 2010, Jake and Anna surrendered to the call of God to be missionaries to the Mennonites of Mexico.
 Both Jake and Anna were born into Mennonite families and spoke the Low German language fluently.
 In 2013, after two years of deputation, they moved to Mexico.
 They served with missionaries Will and Cindy Klassen for five years.
-During their fifth year in Mexico God directed their hearts to CanAmera, through much prayer and fasting, as well as counsel from their pastor, where Jake now serves as General Director.
+During their fifth year in Mexico, God directed their hearts to CanAmera, through much prayer and fasting and counsel from their pastor, where Jake now serves as General Director.